 (Two of the rooftop sculptures)

-So, for example, at the rear of the building you’ll find Alexander the Great or the Athenian statesman, Pericles.
+At the rear of the building, for example, you’ll find Alexander the Great or the Athenian statesman, Pericles.
 At the front, great centers of Renaissance culture like Venice and statues of artists like Titian, Michelangelo, and Raphael.

 The side of the building facing the Ring boasts representations of those modern cities already possessed of great art museums at the time of the KHM’s construction…like London, Paris, Madrid, and Milan.